OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 Exportation

-Free circulation
+Free Circulation

-The term “free circulation” is often used about imported goods which have been released for free circulation after payment of the import duties to which they are liable.
-Please note that the 9 so-called Freedoms of the air are not related to VAT issues.
-See also “Freedoms of the Air”.
+The term Free Circulation is often used for imported goods that have been released for free circulation after payment of the applicable import duties.
+Please note that the nine so-called Freedoms of the Air are not related to VAT issues.
+See also Freedoms of the Air.

-Freedoms of the air
+Freedoms of the Air

 A set of commercial aviation traffic rights granting a country’s airline(s) the privilege to use another country’s airspace.
-Formulated as a result of disagreements over the extent of aviation liberalisation in the Convention on International Civil Aviation of 1944, (known as the Chicago Convention).
-The convention was successful in drawing up a multilateral agreement in which the first two freedoms, known as the International Air Services Transit Agreement (IASTA), or “Two Freedoms Agreement” were open to all signatories.
-Since then more freedoms of the air has been added.
+These were formulated following disagreements over the extent of aviation liberalisation during the Convention on International Civil Aviation of 1944 (known as the Chicago Convention).
+The Convention resulted in a multilateral agreement in which the first two freedoms, known as the International Air Services Transit Agreement (IASTA), or the Two Freedoms Agreement, were open to all signatories.
+Since then, additional Freedoms of the Air have been added.
 The treaty is accepted by more than 128 countries.
-Please note this is NOT related to VAT importation issues.
+Please note that this is not related to VAT importation issues.

 Importation